Jack Della Maddalena

-Jack Della Maddalena (born September 10, 1996) is an Australian mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
-As of February 14, 2023, he is #14 in the UFC welterweight rankings.
+Giacomo "Jack" Della Maddalena (born 10 September 1996), also known by his initials JDM, is an Australian professional mixed martial artist.
+He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC), where he is the former UFC Welterweight Champion.
+As of 18 November 2025, he is #1 in the UFC welterweight rankings and #9 in the UFC men's pound-for-pound rankings.

-Background
+Early life and education

+Giacomo Della Maddalena was born on 10 September 1996 in Perth, Western Australia, into a family of Australian and Italian descent as one of his grandfathers is from Sardinia.
+He attended Aquinas College in Perth and St. Kevin's College in Melbourne, Victoria.
+Della Maddalena is an avid supporter of the Australian national rugby union team (Wallabies) and the Fremantle Dockers in the Australian Football League.

-Della Maddalena started playing rugby at the age of 8, playing it from year 6 to year 12.
-Due to the influence of his older brother Josh, Maddalena joined a boxing gym at the age of 14, using it to improve his fitness for the rugby season.
+He started playing rugby at the age of eight and represented his school from year six to year twelve.
+Due to the influence of his older brother Josh, Della Maddalena joined a boxing gym at the age of fourteen, using it to improve his fitness for the rugby season.
 He fell in love with the sport, and after his rugby career ended, he transitioned into full-time MMA training.

-Della Maddalena attended St. Kevin's College in Melbourne, Victoria and Aquinas College in Perth, Western Australia.

 Mixed martial arts career

 Early career

-He made his professional debut on March 12, 2016 against Aldin Bates, losing the contest via TKO in the 3rd round.
+He made his professional debut on 12 March 2016 against Aldin Bates, losing the contest via TKO in the 3rd round.
 He went on to lose his next fight against Darcy Vendy via submission in the first round, before accumulating a nine-fight winning streak whilst securing the Eternal Welterweight Championship and defending it four times.

-Della Maddalena was invited to face Ange Loosa on September 14, 2021 at Dana White's Contender Series 39, where he won the bout via unanimous decision and secured a UFC contract.
+Della Maddalena was invited to face Congolese mixed martial artist Ange Loosa on 14 September 2021 at Dana White's Contender Series 39, where he won the bout via unanimous decision and secured a UFC contract.